Skip to content

 Martin O’Neill is a professional football manager and former player born in Kilrea, Northern Ireland.
 O’Neill played for Northern Irish sides Rosario and Lisburn Distillery in his early days.

-He scored against Barcelona for Lisburn Distillery in the European Cup Winners Cup in a 3-1 home defeat in 1971.
+He scored against Barcelona for Lisburn Distillery in the European Cup Winners Cup in a 3-1 home defeat 1971.
 He was spotted by a scout for Nottingham Forest and signed for them in October 1971, leaving Distillery for a fee of £15,000, quitting his studies in law at Queen’s University Belfast.

-Following this, he won the Nottingham Lifetime Achievement award for services to football.
-Martin also had a glittering international career with Northern Ireland, captaining the side at the 1982 World Cup in Spain and reaching the second group stage where they defeated Spain in Valencia.
+Following this, he won the Nottingham Lifetime Achievement Award for services to football.
+Martin also had a glittering international career with Northern Ireland, captaining the side at the 1982 World Cup in Spain and reaching the second group stage, where they defeated Spain in Valencia.

 Alex Higgins